What Is a Boiler?

 So let’s review a couple of the lessons from this post.

-Boilers are an instrumental and significant piece of engineering machinery, not just for us on a household level but also for a commercial and industrial grade.
+Boilers are instrumental and significant pieces of engineering machinery, not just for us on a household level but also for commercial and industrial use.

 An energy source is a must-have to produce heat.
 A reaction can occur when a fuel source, heat, and an oxidizing agent are present.
 It maintains the heat source.